Asohamithran/Offline-Dictionary/README.md

 # Offline-Dictionary based on json data (Python)
 Hello everyone .
 This is a simple offline dictionary based on json data.
-This is not a full fledged dictionary with definitions rather a hobby project to illustrate Tkinter library functions and file handling in python.
+A simple dictionary with definitions and typo tolerances.
 Contributions and critiques are welcome.